tooyangski/nest-js-task-management-api/README.md

 ## Project Info

-- This is the backend for next-js-task-management-ui (not yet started)
+- This is the backend for nextjs-todo-ui (not yet started)

 ## Environment Setup